 Only live events, sessions, and tracks are shown on the event website.
-When you're ready to go live with an event, session, or track, open the relevant record and set its Publish status to live.
-Contacts will then be able to visit your event website, read about the event, and register online.
+When you're ready to go live with an event, session, or track, open the relevant record and go live as described in Publish events, sessions, tracks, and related records to the website.

 The General tab